 Repeat courses are NOT permitted in the Diagnostic Medical Sonography programs.
-Should a DMS student fail a course at any point in the program, they will automatically be dismissed from the college and their tuition refund will be calculated in accordance with the refund policy.
+Should a DMS student fail a course at any point in the program, they will automatically be dismissed from the college, ineligible for readmission, and their tuition refund will be calculated in accordance with the refund policy.